gsc – Graphene Shielded Containers¶

 Builds an unsigned graphenized Docker image of an application image called

-Compile Graphene with Linux PAL in addition to Linux-SGX PAL
+Compile Graphene with Linux PAL in addition to Linux-SGX PAL.
+If configured to use a prebuilt Graphene image, the image has to support this option.

 Allow untrusted arguments to be specified at docker run.
 Otherwise any arguments specified during docker run are ignored.